 Pretty simple stuff, but those carrots can be confusing if you don’t use them a lot.

-- Enter the parameters you want to use in the box that pops up.
+- Enter the parameters you want to use in the box that pops up

-- Click apply.
+- Click Apply

-Your answers will appear in the table below the filter, proving that filtering can definitely be a smart way to find information fast.
+The data you’re looking for will appear in the table below the filter, proving that filtering can definitely be a smart way to find information fast.

 Of course, the ability to dive into the weeds makes knowing which filters to choose a little more complicated.

 That’s why it’s best to make a list of the metrics that are most important to track your goals before you dive in.
-Is it seeing ad groups that have a low cost of conversion but high spend?
+Is it seeing ad groups that have a low cost per conversion but high spend?
 Keywords that have high impressions but few clicks?